How to Achieve Equal Pay at Your Company

 Don’t Ask About Salary History

 When you’re hiring new candidates, avoid asking about their salary history.
 This shouldn’t be a factor in their compensation for the new role.
-Instead, focus on how this employee will add value to their business.
+Instead, focus on how this employee will add value to your business.

 By asking about salary history and offering a new compensation based on that history, you could continue the trend of unequal pay, unconsciously bringing in a wage gap to your business.
 Instead, be transparent about salary in the hiring process.